discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 </Boss>
 ### **Precast**

-- Place a portal next to the mistlock and use <Effect name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss like a <Specialization name="Dragonhunter"/> in disguise.
+- Place a portal next to the mistlock and use <SpecialActionKey name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss like a <Specialization name="Dragonhunter"/> in disguise.
 After that wait for your <Specialization text="Banner Berserker" name="berserker"/> to start casting their last banner, summon your <Skill name="Frost spirit"/> and open the portal.
 - Remember to share <Skill name="Moastance"/> and blast <Boon name="Might"/> with <Skill name="Callofthewild"/>.
 - Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the mistlock and go through the <Item id="78978"/> portal.
 - Precast <Skill id="5531"/> and <Skill name="Barrage"/> before the boss is activated.